Joel L. Young, MD

 Dr. Young came to Rochester in 1993, serving as the first director of the psychiatric emergency services at Crittenton Hospital.
 While building RCBM through these years, he also serviced as Crittenton's chief of psychiatry staff.
 Dr. Young maintains staff privileges at William Beaumont Hospital in Royal Oak, Michigan.

-In addition to his patient care responsibilities, Dr. Young directs the clinical research center at the Rochester Center for Behavioral Medicine.
+In addition to his patient care responsibilities, Dr. Young is Chief Medical Officer of the Clinical Trials Group at the Rochester Center for Behavioral Medicine.
 At any time, the clinic participates in a number of national clinical trials, usually involving ADHD, depression, bipolar disorder, eating disorders, or dementia.

 Dr. Young's primary clinical interest involves the treatment of attention deficit hyperactivity through the life cycle.
 Dr. Young also specializes in treatment-resistant depression.
 He has researched and published on chronic fatigue syndrome and fibromyalgia.
 Dr. Young oversees all treatment taking place at the Rochester Center for Behavioral Medicine.
 Dr. Young is committed to the education of patients and mental health providers.
 He has given hundreds of lectures, locally and throughout the nation regarding his specialties.